tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/03-variables-02/README.md

     1. Make a variable called `c2_name` and have it equal a string of "Mr. Snuggles".

-    2. Make a variable of character_two_age equal to a age of 3
+    2. Make a variable called `c2_age` and have it equal to an integer of 30.

-    3. Now redefine character_two_age to 4

-    4. Make a variable called character_two_species and have it equal to "mouse"
+    3. Make a variable called `c2_species` and have it equal to "mouse".

-    5. Make a variable called character_two_salary and have it equal to
+    4. Make a variable called `c2_salary` and have it equal to.

-    6. Make a variable called character_two_location and have it equal to "Oakland, CA"
+    5. Make a variable called `c2_location` and have it equal to "Oakland, CA".

-    7. Make a variable called character_two_rent and have it equal to "4000.00"
+    6. Make a variable called `c2_monthly_rent` and have it equal to 4000.

-    8. Make a variable called character_two_expenses and have it equal to "500.00"
+    7. Make a variable called `c2_monthly_expenses` and have it equal to 500.

-    9. Make a variable called character_two_yearly_rent and have it equal to character_two_yearly_rent + 12
+    8. Make a variable called `c2_yearly_rent` and have it equal to `c2_monthly_rent` * 12.

-    10. Make a variable called character_two_yealy_expenses and have it equal to 1500.00 * 12
+    9. Make a variable called `c2_yearly_expenses` and have it equal to `c2_monthly_expenses` * 12.

-    11. Make a variable called character_two_savings and have it equal to character_two_yearly_rent + character_two_yealy_expenses
+    10. Make a variable called `c2_savings` and have it equal to `c2_salary` - (`c1_yearly_rent` + `c2_yearly_expenses`)

-4. Conditionals
+3. Conditionals

-    1. Write if statement to check if character_one_name is equal to "Mr. Farley", if it does == Mr. Farley then print a string of "Hello Mr. Farley"
+    1. Write an if-else statement to check if `c1_name` is equal to "Mr. Farley".
+If so, print a string of "Hello Mr. Farley" using the `c1_name` variable.
+If not, print a string of "Hello stranger".

-    2. Write a else if and check if character_one_name == "Ms. Farley", if it does == Ms. Farley then print a string of "Hello Ms. Farley"

-    3. Finally if they both don't apply else print a string of "Hello stranger"

-    4. Write an if statement to check if character_two_age greater than character_two_age, if character_two_age is greater than character_two_age then print a string of "Mr. Farley", else print a string of "Ms. Farley"
+    2. Write an if-else statement to check if `c2_age` is greater than `c1_age`.
+If so, print a string of "Mr. Farley is older than Mr. Snuggles".
+Else if `c1_age` is greater than `c2_age`, print a string of "Mr. Snuggles is older than Mr. Farley".
+Else, `c1_age` must have to be equal to `c2_age`, therefore print a string of "Mr. Farley is the same age as Mr. Snuggles".

-    5. Write an if statement to check if character_one_location is equal to "Oakland", if character_one_location is equal to oakland print a string of "Raiders", else if character_two_location is equal to a string of "San Francisco", print a string of Niners, if both condition doesn't apply write an else with a print a string of "Warriors"
+    3. Write an if-else statement to check if `c1_location` is equal to "Oakland, CA".
+If so, print a string of "Mr. Farley comes from the home of the Raiders!".
+Else if `c2_location` is equal to a string of "San Francisco, CA", print a string of "Mr. Farley comes from the home of the 49ers!".
+Else both conditions must not apply and therefore print a string "Mr. Farley doesn't hail from a sports town."

-    6. Write an if statement to check if character_one_rent greater than character_two_rent, print a string of character_one_name with character_one_rent, else print a string of character_two_name with character_two_rent
+    4. Write an if-else statement to check if `c1_rent` is greater than `c2_rent`.
+If so, print a string of "Mr. Farley pays more rent than Mr. Snuggles".
+Else if `c1_rent` is less than `c2_rent`, print a string of "Mr. Farley pays less rent than Mr. Snuggles".
+Else, `c1_rent` must have to be equal to `c2_rent`, therefore print a string of "Mr. Farley pays the same rent as Mr. Snuggles".

-    7. Write an if statement to check if character_one_expenses greater than character_two_expenses, print a string of character_one_name with character_one_expenses, else print a string of character_two_name with character_two_expenses
+    5. Write an if-else statement to check if `c1_monthly_expenses` is greater than `c2_monthly_expenses`.
+If so, print a string of `Mr. Farley has more expenses than Mr. Snuggles`.
+Else if `c1_monthly_expenses` is less than `c2_monthly_expenses`, print a string of "Mr. Farley pays less expenses than Mr. Snuggles".
+Else, `c1_monthly_expenses` must have to be equal to `c2_monthly_expenses`, therefore print a string of "Mr. Farley pays the same expenses at Mr. Snuggles".

-    8. Write if statement to check if character_one_profession equal to a string of "Web Developer" and character_two_Profession is a string of "Accountant", print a string of "Look a Web Developer and a Accountant", else if character_one_profession and character_two_Profession doesn't equal those strings then print a string of "They're professionals."
+    6. Write an if-else statement to check if `c1_profession` is equal to "Web Developer" AND `c2_profession` is equal to "Accountant".
+If so, print a string of "Look a Web Developer and an Accountant", else print a string of "They are professionals."

-5. Execute the Python program.
+4. Execute the Python program.

     1. Open your terminal/git bash.